Why are people transphobic? Exploring misinformation from fake experts.

 Behind every decision made, is a person making it, behind every article or report written, is an individual with their own value judgments writing it.

-Behind every policy signed is a person with power and influence and a lifetime of baggage and ideas and opinions and prejudices signing it.
+Behind every policy signed are a person with power and influence and a lifetime of baggage and ideas and opinions and prejudices signing it.

 It is impossible to extricate ourselves from our personal beliefs, however impartial we like to think we are.
 This can sometimes include transphobia.